Click on the drop downs below to find the answers to the most commonly asked questions relating to our program.

 -

-When will I find out whether I have secured a spot with the flight school?
+When will I find out I have secured a spot with the flight school?

 TXST will work with the flight school to finalize rosters and notify students as soon as possible.
-At the latest, the flight school rosters must be finalized a month prior to the beginning of the semester.
+Admission notices will be sent on March 1st.
+Please review our Admission Requirements page for important deadlines.

 -